Fans bet on Super Bowl in multiple states for the first time

-LAS VEGAS (AP) — Football fans are betting legally on the Super Bowl from states other than Nevada for the first time this year.
+LAS VEGAS (AP) — Football fans bet legally on the Super Bowl from states other than Nevada for the first time Sunday, with the excitement spreading from Las Vegas to as far as Rhode Island.

-Sunday’s big game is the first major sporting event for sportsbooks in a handful of states that opened after the U.S. Supreme Court struck down a ban on sports betting last year.
+Sunday’s big game was the first major sporting event for sportsbooks in a handful of states that opened after the U.S. Supreme Court in May struck down a ban on sports betting.
+People lined up at sportsbooks starting Sunday morning, picking between the New England Patriots and Los Angeles Rams as well as a wide variety of other outcomes, from heads or tails in the opening coin toss to whether Tom Brady would throw an interception.

-People lined up at sportsbooks since the morning, picking between the New England Patriots and Los Angeles Rams as well as a wide variety of other outcomes, including whether Tom Brady would throw an interception.
+“I love to bet, and I like the atmosphere here,” Celina Montenegro, a resident of Austin, Texas, said while waiting for the game to start at the Westgate casino-hotel in Las Vegas.
+“They say this is the best place to watch the game other than being at the game.”

-Texas resident Celina Montenegro says this is the third time she’s visited Las Vegas during the Super Bowl because it is the best place to watch the game behind being at the stadium.
-She put money on the Rams.
+This was the third Super Bowl that the Dallas Cowboys fan spent in Las Vegas.
+She picked the Rams as the winner this time.

 Most Read Sports Stories